 Along with the hosting business, Bluehost does offer a few other services that are required for website building.
 For instance, you can get a domain name, Optimized WordPress Hosting, Shared Hosting, VPS, or even dedicated servers on Bluehost.

-- Domain names: Bluehost does offer 1-year free domain names for every signup.
+Bluehost does offer 1-year free domain names for every signup.
 So you don’t need to get it separately at the other place.
 But, Bluehost is definitely not the cheapest when you are renewing it in the future.
-To brainstorm about your domain name and the availability across multiple platforms, you can use namechk.
+To brainstorm about your domain name and its availability across multiple platforms, you can use namechk.
 By this, you can instantly know the availability across different platforms and social media.

-- Dedicated servers: Adequate for those websites that generate tons of traffic and/or need a top-performing server.
-You can think of this as having your own house; no neighbors or roommates to bother you.
+Adequate for those websites that generate tons of traffic and/or need a top-performing server.
+You can think of this as having your own house; with no neighbours or roommates to bother you.

-There are 4 plans offered in Shared hosting where you can choose depends on your application requirement.
-For a small website or blog, a basic one will do to get started.
+There are 4 plans in Shared hosting which you can choose depending on your application requirement.
+For a small website or blog, a basic one will do to start.
 But if you are having multiple sites, you should opt for the plus or choice plus plan where you get more server power and SSD storage.
 Not only that, you will be getting additional Free Office 365 for 30 days.
 And if you are going for the pro option, you will be getting some addons like domain privacy, automated backup, and dedicated IP for free.

 Shared hosting will probably be the best plan for your needs to start.
 In time, as your resource and feature needs grow you can upgrade your web hosting package.
 Shared hosting is also the cheapest hosting option you’ll be able to find and will provide your site with all of the resources required for it to grow.

 While the plans for WordPress Hosting are similar to Shared Hosting.
-I will show you what’s the Shared Hosting vs. WordPress Hosting here.
-For shared hosting, it is more general where you can have website that you need to host.
-It is a general use for web hosting that of course include hosting WordPress site.
+I will show you what Shared Hosting vs. WordPress Hosting is.
+For shared hosting, it is more general where you can have a website that you need to host.
+It is a general use for web hosting that of course includes hosting a WordPress site.
 Similarly, WordPress Hosting does the same thing, but with highly customized for all integration that WordPress Site needs.

-The main benefit of signing up to a Shared WordPress hosting plan over a standard shared hosting plan is the server set up.
-The shared WordPress hosting plans are specifically geared up to hosting just WordPress sites, making it better optimized and providing you with faster load times.
+The main benefit of signing up for a Shared WordPress hosting plan over a standard shared hosting plan is the server setup.
+The shared WordPress hosting plans are specifically geared up to hosting just WordPress sites, making them better optimized and providing you with faster load times.

 VPS Hosting (Virtual Private Server)